artic-network/website/_resources/tutorials/estimating_time_using_molecular_clocks.md

 |4|0.0023|0.9997|
 |>4|0.0003|1.0|

-In fact any amount of time between 4 days and 13 weeks has a greater than 5% chance of producing exactly 2 nucleotide changes.
+So one week of evolution still has a good chance of producing 2 mutations.
+In fact any amount of time between about 4 days and 13 weeks has a greater than 5% chance of producing exactly 2 nucleotide changes.
 Another way of looking at this is the 95% confidence intervals of the mean of a Poisson distribution for 2 observed events is between 3 and 90 days.
 Conversely a branch with no mutations (i.e., at a phylogenetic polytomy) can have a time span of between 0 and 46 days.

 But unless we are sampling every single case it is very unlikely that we have sampled the genome at the beginning of the transmission chain so most likely any two genomes will share a most recent common ancestor MRCA at some point between them.
 So for two viruses sampled on the same day with 2 nucleotides difference between their genomes, their MRCA will have existed between 2 and 45 days prior to sampling.
 If they are not sampled on the same day then the MRCA will have existed proportionally closer to the earlier sample.

+### Notes:
+A very nice online tool for calculating binomial and Poisson confidence intervals by John Pezzullo can be found here: [https://statpages.info/confint.html](https://statpages.info/confint.html)